 However before you embark on soundproofing your master bedroom, a worthwhile question to ask yourself is: how quiet do you want your room to be?

-Because believe me there are degrees and levels to what you can do to make sure that your room becomes soundproof.
+Because there are indeed degrees and levels to what you can do to make sure that your room becomes soundproof.

-Which brings us to the supremely relevant point of distinguishing the difference between soundproof and sound dampening.
+Which brings us to the important point of distinguishing the difference between soundproof and sound dampening.

 If you merely want to bring the volume down a notch, you don’t need to go the entire soundproofing way.
-You could begin with trying the easy and inexpensive techniques of soundproofing, like for example plugging of all holes, maybe using a bit softer decor and furniture, or perhaps a pair of thick and heavy sound-dampening curtains is what you’re missing.
+You could begin with trying the easy and inexpensive techniques of soundproofing, like for example plugging of all holes of your bedroom, maybe using a bit softer decor and furniture, or perhaps a pair of thick and heavy sound-dampening curtains is what you’re missing.

-Here are some of the best ways of insuring that your bedroom is a quiet place of rest, repose and relaxation for you and your family.
+Here are some of the best ways of making sure that your bedroom is a quiet place of rest, sleep, repose and relaxation for you and your family.

 Usually it is the windows that let in the most amount of noise into a room.
 Outside noise depending on your neighbourhood can really be daunting sometimes.
 If you are lucky and you live in a good neighbourhood then when the time is right things start to settle down when nighttime.